How I approach storytelling

 The Setting

 I find worldbuilding to be the fun part of writing.
 The setting is more than what the world looks like, it's how it feels, what it sounds like, and, importantly, what the rules are.
 Consistency is the key.
-That doesn't mean a story can't have fantastical elements but that those elements are internally logical.
-It's jarring to a reader if magic isn't established but the main character
+That doesn't mean a story can't have fantastical elements but, those elements should be internally logical.
+It's jarring to a reader if magic isn't established but then the main character suddenly uses it to solve a problem.

 A novel isn't a movie